Linux echo command

 Here, \bthe \bbackspace \bsequences \bare \bignored.

-However, if you provide the -e option, they will be interpreted:
+However, if you provide the -e option, they are interpreted:

 /bin/echo -e 'Here, \bhowever, \bthe \bbackspace \bsequences \bare \binterpreted.'